andybochmann/ha-virtual-battery/DOCUMENTATION.md

 The Virtual Battery integration allows you to create virtual battery entities in Home Assistant that discharge over time.
 This can be useful for simulating battery-powered devices, tracking maintenance intervals, or creating visual indicators for various time-based events.

+Each virtual battery is created as a device with a sensor entity (the battery level) and a button entity (to reset the battery to 100%).

 ## How It Works

 The virtual battery starts at 100% and gradually decreases to 0% over the configured number of days.
 The discharge rate is calculated based on the configured discharge period and is updated every minute.